NVIDIA/DIGITS/docs/GettingStartedTorch.md

 ### Training a regression model

 Follow [these instructions](../examples/regression/README.md) to learn how to create a regression model using Caffe or Torch7 in DIGITS.

+### Siamese network

+Follow [these instructions](../examples/siamese/README.md) to learn how to create a Siamese network model using Caffe or Torch7 in DIGITS.

+### Fine-tuning

+Follow [these instructions](../examples/fine-tuning/README.md) to learn how to fine-tune a model using Caffe or Torch7 in DIGITS.